Moderate business on cotton market

-LAHORE: The local cotton market on Saturday remained steady and the trading volume remained satisfactory.
+LAHORE: The local cotton market on Friday remained steady and the trading volume affected due to rain.

 Copyright Business Recorder, 2024